 Does India undertake stem cell research?
 Does the Government of India support the research?

 Yes, India carries out stem cell research.
 The government of India has been supporting the research through funding agencies like the Department of Biotechnology (DBT), Department of Science and Technology (DST), Indian Council of Medical Research (ICMR).
-This has resulted in the establishment of state of the art infrastructure at over 40 premier health research and education institutions.
+This has resulted in the establishment of the state of the art infrastructure at over 40 premier health research and education institutions.

 Are there guidelines governing stem cell research in India?